edge-einsums/edge-core-ir/README.md

 This prints `{0: 0, 1: 1, 3: 1, 2: 2}`.
 Vertex 0 is the root, vertices 1 and 3 are one hop away, and vertex 2 is two hops away.

-A serialized program is plain JSON. `examples/algorithms/bfs/bfs_program.json` is the same BFS program, and `schemas/program.schema.json` is the JSON Schema for any program.
+A serialized program is plain JSON or a pydantic Python file. `examples/algorithms/bfs/bfs_program.json` is the same BFS program, and `schemas/program.schema.json` is the JSON Schema for any program.
+All EDGE expressions must validate/meet the contract expressed by the program.schema.json file.
+Please file issues and make pull requests if you run into any issues or have requests.

 ## Repository layout